cyyber/web3.js/docs/docs/guides/basics/zond.md

 ---
 sidebar_position: 2
-sidebar_label: 'Zond Package Usage Example'
+sidebar_label: 'QRL Package Usage Example'
 ---

-# Getting Started with `zond` Package
+# Getting Started with `qrl` Package

 ## Introduction

-The `web3-zond` package provides a set of powerful functionalities to interact with the Zond blockchain and smart contracts.
-In this tutorial, we will guide you through the basics of using the `web3-zond` package of web3.js.
+The `web3-qrl` package provides a set of powerful functionalities to interact with the QRL blockchain and smart contracts.
+In this tutorial, we will guide you through the basics of using the `web3-qrl` package of web3.js.
 We will be using TypeScript throughout the examples.

 ## Overview